-In memory care, robotic pets are used in many ways to improve quality of life.
+In dementia care, robotic pets are used in many ways to improve quality of life.
 With a lifelike look and feel, robotic dogs, cats and other animals can be a soothing diversion during times of stress.
 Notably, robotic pets also have been shown to improve brain function and prevent cognitive decline.

 Studies of the PARO robot, an adorable therapeutic seal developed in Japan, have shown that at least half of the elderly with Alzheimer’s disease and similar cognitive decline experience improved brain function when interacting with the animals.
 In many cases, the results are similar to those gained in animal therapy.